asifbacchus/MailcowBackup/README.md

 ## configuration file

 You will need to let the script know how to access your remote repo along with any passwords/keyfiles needed to encrypt data.
 This is all handled via the plain-text 'configuration details' file.
 By default, this file is named *backup.details*.
 The file itself is fully commented so setting it up should not be difficult.
-If you need more information, consult [page 4.0](https://git.asifbacchus.app/asif/MailcowBackup/wiki/4.0-Configuration-details-file) in this wiki.
+If you need more information, consult [page 4.0](https://git.asifbacchus.app/asif/MailcowBackup/wiki/4.0-Configuration-details-file) in the wiki.

 ## running the script